merovex-press/stranded-series/docs/02-Setting/03-Physics-Science-Technology/10-Science-Technology/weapons-tech.md

             & produce Toltec weapons, moved by royal request to Harper's Ferry.
   1807      First successful reverse-engineered prototype built 1814      PTA Ltd. completed 4,000 rifles Harper's Ferry Model 1803,
-            also known as the Toltec Battle Rifle Model '03 (HFM-03, TBRM-03 or BRM-03)
+            a.k.a.
+Toltec Battle Rifle Model '03 (HFM-03, TBRM-03 or BRM-03)
-            essentially the StG-44.
-This is a straight reverse-engineer 1815      Battle of Waterloo turned by use of the BRM-03 1815      PTA Ltd. charter revoked.
-Crown forms "Harpers Ferry Arsenal" with the same leadership
+            Essentially the StG-44.
+This is a straight reverse-engineer.
+  1815      Battle of Waterloo turned by use of the BRM-03 1815      PTA Ltd. charter revoked.
+Crown forms "Harpers Ferry Arsenal"
+            with the same leadership